vishal-rb5/Simple-Password-Manager/README.md

 #### Description:

 * A simple password manager that performs all the CRUD functions.
-* Passwrods are encoded and then stored into an encrypted Elara DB file.
+* Passwords are encoded and then stored into an encrypted Elara DB file.

 #### Disclaimer: